 The main Oxford University website has a wealth of information available if you choose to apply to Oxford, including Applying to Oxford, Fees and funding and Student life.
 There is also lots of guidance regarding personal statements and admissions tests online, including tips, past papers and mark schemes.
-If you are invited to an interview then there are many ways you can prepare including by looking at past questions, watching guidance videos or seeing what tutors think of the interview process.
+If you are invited to an interview then there are many ways you can prepare including by looking at past questions or demonstration interview videos.

 Competitions for school students